+There is more to trimming buds than for aesthetic purposes.
 Aside from making your favorite strains look neater when they hit the dispensaries, removing the protruding leaves also help create an optimized flavor.

+Ideally, you should start trimming days before you begin the harvest process.
 At this stage, growers usually start removing fan leaves when senescence, or when larger fan leaves start wilting, begins.
 If time and resources permit, consider removing them before harvesting, so you reduce the effort when you trim after harvest.

 There are advantages and disadvantages to trimming wet and dry.
 Each has their benefits, which affect efficiency and quantity.

 Wet trimming is ideal if you want to protect your buds from molds, especially in highly humid climates.
 Buds also dry faster when you remove the sugar leaves on it.
 On the logistical side, bud trimming before drying gives you more space on your drying racks.

 But, trimming wet buds can be tedious as buds can get very sticky.
 The buds may also dry too fast, which reduces the flavor profile.
 They lose density, which affects the quantity later on.

 Meanwhile, dry trimming is perfect for areas with low humidity.
 Dry trimming also makes your buds look better and gives it a nugget-like shape.
 It also allows a slower drying rate and maintains more flavor than wet trimmed buds.

 Dry trimming has disadvantages as well.
 For one, keeping the sugar leaves on before drying keeps pockets of moisture that can become molds.
 You also lose the initial color quickly, and dried sugar leaves also shrink and become harder to cut for a neat look.